oxfordinternetinstitute/oxonfair/README.md

     my_recall = gm.GroupMetric(lambda TP, FP, FN, TN: (TP) / (TP + FN), 'Recall')

-and then the maximum difference in recall between groups (corresponding to the fairness definition of Equal Opportunity) is provided by calling `my_recall.diff`, and the minimum recall over any group (which can be used to ensure that the recall is above a particular value for every group) is given by `my_recall.min`.
+and then the average difference in recall between groups (corresponding to the fairness definition of Equal Opportunity) is provided by calling `my_recall.diff`, and the minimum recall over any group (which can be used to ensure that the recall is above a particular value for every group) is given by `my_recall.min`.

 ### Altering Behavior